civicteam/civic-icp-canister/README.md

   ./scripts/deploy-civic.sh local
   ```

-Note: The script stops dfx after it executes.
-If you want to call your canisters, you have to start it again as `dfx start --background`.

 ### Manual deployment
 Steps for the manual deployment:
 1. **Create canisters and start the local Internet Computer replica**: